CuriousAgent/MLFromScratch/README.md

 # MLFromScratch
-Collection of some of most popular ML models implemented from scratch on top of NumPy and SciPy.
+Collection of some of the most popular ML models implemented from scratch on top of NumPy and SciPy.